PremiumPlugins/PremiumPunishments-3.0/README.md

 * **Ban** - Ban a player with a custom duration and message.
 Banning a player will disconnect them from the server and display to them the custom message, as well as prevent them from re-connecting to the server until the duration has expired, or they have been manually unbanned.
 * **Unban** - Unbans a player.
 Unbanning a player will revoke all ban punishments on them, and will allow them to join the server if they were banned before unbanning them.
 * **Mute** - Mute a player with a custom duration.
 Muting a player prevents them from sending chat messages.
 The player will remain muted upon disconnecting and re-connecting to the server.
+* **Unmute** - Unmute a player.
+Unmuting a player will allow them to chat again if they were muted before unmuting them.
 * **Kick** - Kick a player with a custom message.
 Kicking a player will disconnect them from the server and display to them the custom message.
 * **Warn** - Warn a player with a custom message.
 Warning a player will send them the custom message as a formal warning.
 * **Freeze** - Freeze a player with a custom duration.
 Freezing a player prevents them from moving, breaking blocks, placing blocks, interacting with the world, and running chat commands.
 The player will remain frozen upon disconnecting and re-connecting to the server.